emilybrooks/emilybrooks.github.io/tms.md

 		Yashiro Riberaon
 		Itsuki Ray of Light

 ##    Illusory Daitou TV

+Warp to Set A, 2F

 Casting:

 		Kiria > Ellie

-Warp to Set A, 2F
+		Riberama

-Fight the 3 balrog encounter
+Fight the balrog encounter (don't knock down)
 Note: You're getting 10 sessions for Barry's side story.
 Tsubasa and Ellie have to participate in the session for it to count.

 -	Itsuki zio
 	Ellie elec strike
 	Tsubasa auto

-Keep fighting enemies until you have 10 3-star prestige as well
+Keep fighting the balrogs until you have 10 3-star prestige as well

 Warp to b set
 West door